 - Have received a high school diploma or GED

 - Be currently enrolled or plan to enroll, if selected, in a degree or certificate program at UMUC with a minimum of 6 credits per term for undergraduate students or 3 credits per term for graduate students during the fall and spring terms; winter and summer term registration is optional, although the scholarship covers courses taken in those terms

-- Complete the Free Application for Federal Student Aid before the scholarship application deadline; UMUC's school code is 011644
+- Complete the Free Application for Federal Student Aid before the scholarship application deadline; please note the following:

-- Demonstrate financial need as determined by the UMUC Office of Financial Aid based on information supplied on the completed FAFSA.
+- You must demonstrate financial need as determined by the UMUC Office of Financial Aid based on information supplied on the completed FAFSA.